PawseySC/singularity-containers/_episodes/11-other-tools.md

 * `sarus rmi`: remove downloaded image.

 If you want to test it, you might just use the image `ubuntu:18.04` as a test bed, similar to what we did earlier on with Singularity and Docker.

+Note how, at the time of writing, Sarus is still in a phase of beta testing, with the code base still subject to relevant changes.